InternalDeveloperPlatform/pe-course-labs/cnoe.md

 * [Coder CLI](https://coder.com/docs/install/cli) installed

 ### Getting Started
 Inside of Coder, you'll see tabs for `Workspaces` or `Templates`.
-Navigate to the `Templates` tab and select the `pe-course-cnoe` template.
+Navigate to the `Templates` tab and select the `Create Workspace` button for the listed `pe-course-cnoe` template.

 Fill out the form with your required details and take note of your workspace name. *Do not change the repository URL.*